Yield (album): Music and lyrics

 Lyrically, Yield continued with the more contemplative type of writing found on No Code.
 Vedder said that while "in the past we got really angry and we cried out against many things in our songs," he considered that when "you become an adult you have to express your energy in a different way, more calm."
 This led to songs that, while not eschewing "the bad side of life", ended up "facing it from a more positive point of view, looking for a way to solve it.
 In the past we said: what a shit, this stinks, that sucks, everything sucks...
 Now it's time to say: stop, let's look for a solution, let's be positive."
 Several songs on the album were inspired by literary works, including Mikhail Bulgakov's novel The Master and Margarita ("Pilate"), Daniel Quinn's novel Ishmael ("Do the Evolution"), and the writings of Charles Bukowski ("In Hiding").
 Gossard wrote the lyrics for the songs "No Way" and "All Those Yesterdays", and Ament, making his first lyrical contributions to a Pearl Jam album, wrote the lyrics for "Pilate" and "Low Light".
 Ament said, "[to] watch Eddie put his heart into singing lyrics that I wrote was an experience I can't put into words."

 Gossard said "No Way" expresses the idea that people just need to live "and quit trying to prove something".
 According to Vedder, "Given to Fly" is about "rising above anybody's comments about what you do and still giving your love away", "Do the Evolution" is about "someone who's drunk with technology, who thinks they're the controlling living being on this planet", "MFC" takes place in a car and is about "getting the fuck out of a problem", and "In Hiding" is about "taking a fast from life".
 Ament said that "Pilate" concerned a question he was asking himself, dealing with a recurring dream Ament had with being old sitting with his dog on the porch, while "Low Light" was the answer, and that it deals with "a kind of gratefulness at finding that place of calm and peace at my center and getting a glimpse of the person I could choose to be."
+According to the San Francisco Chronicle, only two tracks show the band seeking "art-house credibility", namely the untitled eighth track, which features manipulated steel drums and falsetto vocals, and the hidden track at the end of the album, described as "a playful electric-guitar version of belly-dancing music."